SeanBackstrom/SeanBackstrom.github.io/aboutme.md

 title: About me
 subtitle: From Art and Rap to Data and Math
 ---
 Current student studying to become a Data Scientist with a focus on Data Engineering.
 I make things work fast and reliably.
-Trained in analysis and modeling, and mechanics. **I like to transform good ideas into concrete machinery.**
+Trained in analysis and modeling, and mechanics. **Basically, I like to transform good ideas into concrete machinery.**

  ## My history